J-BarrettPY/IT-Interview-Questions/TechQs-common-problems.md

 ### Q: A group is having trouble displaying their presentation, a CEO's printer is not working, and then someone calls help desk having issue with their second monitor.
 How would you prioritize these issues from 1-3.
 - A: You have to think about impact large versus small - we have a group, a CEO, and an end user.
 The largest impact on the company is the group of people waiting for their presentation.
 This effects more than one user.
 The CEO will understand they will have to wait because they want their business to run effectively and the end user relies on our services, the end user already has one monitor which works, so this is low priority compared to the group's presentation.
 1st priority is the group presentation.
 2nd priority is the end user.
 3rd priority is the CEO.

+### Q: A CEO wants to upload a file from the USB to their computer but the USB is blocked by Group Policy.
+What steps will you do to give these files to the CEO.
+- A: It depends on your companies policies and procedures.
+Since there is Group Policies in place, escalate the ticket to the proper team, such as the cybersecurity team.